calfoy/meiyingw.github.io/_pages/about.md

 Welcome to my personal website!
 I am a PhD candidate in management science at [ESADE business school](https://www.esade.edu/en) at Barcelona.
 My research focuses on understanding inter-temporal decisions in the workplace.
 My dissertation examines how undesirable precedents affect current and future decisions in workplace settings and negotiations.
 I am also interested in research methods.

-In my free time, I enjoy learning new things.
+In my free time, I like to learn new things.
 Recently I learned surfskating and tennis.

 <span class='anchor' id='publications'></span>
 # Publications